Shixingoolithus: Paleobiology

+They are known from the Pingling Formation and Chishan Formation (from the Upper Maastrichtian), but are absent from the Yuanpu Formation, indicating that they disappeared in the last 200,000 to 300,000 years of the Cretaceous.

+Parataxonomy

-ParataxonomyShixingoolithus was initially described as a member of the Spheroolithidae on the basis of its spherical shape, and similarities to other spheroolithid eggs.
+Shixingoolithus was initially described as a member of the Spheroolithidae on the basis of its spherical shape, and similarities to other spheroolithid eggs.
 In 2012, Wang et al. classified Shixingoolithus in a new oofamily, Stalicoolithidae, alongside Stalicoolithus and Coralloidoolithus, because of the secondary eggshell units found in its pore canals.
 However, these secondary shell units may in fact simply be taphonomic artifacts.
 It has also been speculated to in fact be a dendroolithid, but a more complete description must be made before its classification can be resolved.